AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 Now we need to configure your environment variables for API calls to the backend server.

-Locate your `config_example.md` and copy the file into a new one named .env.
+Locate `config_example.md` and copy the file into a new one named .env.
 Append your machine's [local (not public or global) IPv4 address](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address) after the equals sign without quotes.
 Leave the port as 3001 unless directed.
 :::warning
 Do not delete `config_example.md`.
 If removed, and your commits are merged into the main repository, no one will have an example config to use. :(
 :::